-After a Botox injection session, you might be wondering whether you can drink after Botox.
+After a Botox injection session, you might wonder whether you can drink after Botox.
 You’re not alone!
-It’s a very common question and we have the answer!
+It’s a very common question, and we have the answer!
 Who doesn’t want a stress-free evening at home with a drink (or two!).

 This article will answer all your alcohol and Botox questions and go through what you should not do after Botox.